PatateMagique/DeepLearning_HateSpeech/README.md

 - CLIP (650 MB x4):  Training the 3 sub-models (for the subsets 'African', 'Muslim' and 'Women'), training the base model (union of the 3 subsets), testing on the unseen test set is done in ~15 min for 5 epochs on an Apple M2 Pro (12 CPU cores and 19 GPU cores), 16Go RAM.
 All parameters are un-frozzen.

 - BLIP  (990 MB x4):  Fine-tuning the classification head, the last 4 layers of the vision model and text decoder for the 4 models for 5 epochs and test on unseen data runs in ~60min on the configuration presented above.
-Global retraining of the model requires more than 29Go RAM and more powerfull GPU.
+Global retraining of the model requires more than 29Go RAM and more powerful GPU.

-- ALIGN (690 MB x4):  Fine-tuning the classification head, the last 9 layers of the vision model and last 4 of the text decoder for the 4 models for 5 epochs and test on unseen data runs in ~45min on the configuration presented above.
-Global retraining of the model requires more than 25Go RAM and a more powerfull GPU.
+- ALIGN (690 MB x4):  Fine-tuning the classification head, the last 9 layers of the vision model and last 4 of the text decoder for the 2 models for 5 epochs and test on unseen data runs in ~30min on the configuration presented above.
+Global retraining of the model requires more than 20Go RAM and a more powerful GPU.

+# 5. Code demonstration

+A screecast of our code running can be found [here](https://drive.google.com/drive/folders/1osaqP4ldN92U1EOQLPcktUfZ9bvtTNlm?usp=share_link)